-Linux offers you a lot of choice from selecting default apps to icon packs and themes to several ways of installing apps and even a choice amongst package installers.
-You’re basically spoilt for choice with Linux and that holds true even when it comes to the desktop.
-You can pick between several modern-looking stylish desktop environments or just install a desktop environment that just works with minimal resources.
+Linux offers you a lot of choices from selecting default apps to icon packs and themes to several ways of installing apps and even a choice amongst package installers.
+You’re spoilt for choice with Linux and that holds even when it comes to the desktop.
+You can pick between several modern-looking stylish desktop environments or install a desktop environment that works with minimal resources.
 That can be especially helpful if you have an older computer.
 So if you do, there are some lightweight desktop environments for Linux that you can try out.

 This is a choice you do not get on any other OS.
-You have to live with what the company behind it decides and if your hardware cannot handle the changed well, you have to live with a slower computer.
-With Linux, you can simply install a DE that works best on your old hardware.
-There are of course sacrifices to be made in terms of looks, but at least it will still work.
+You have to live with what the company behind it decides and if your hardware cannot handle the change well, you have to live with a slower computer.
+With Linux, you can install a DE that works best on your old hardware.
+There are sacrifices to be made in looks, but at least it will still work.
 Sometimes though, you don’t even need to sacrifice.

 1. LXDE

 When we talk about lightweight desktop environments for Linux, we have to mention LXDE.
-It doesn’t exactly look very fancy out of the box but it is probably the most lightweight desktop environment you can get.
-Lightweight does not mean a lack of features though.
+It doesn’t look very fancy out of the box but it is probably the most lightweight desktop environment you can get.
+Being lightweight does not mean a lack of features though.
 It is quite customizable and you can add many panels and even create a dock out of one of them like you can on KDE Plasma.
-Don’t expect KDE Plasma like animations or fancy transparency and blur, however.
+Don’t expect KDE Plasma-like animations or fancy transparency and blur, however.

-This is a very basic desktop and uses about 85MB of RAM.
-It looks old, but it supports themes which can help.
-The number of pre-installed apps is quite less.
-This s usually a good thing but you don’t even get default apps for some of the most basic things like opening a PDF.
+This is a basic desktop and uses about 85MB of RAM.
+It looks old, but it supports themes that can help.
+The number of pre-installed apps is quite low.
+This is usually a good thing but you don’t even get default apps for some of the most basic things like opening a PDF.
 You can always install third-party apps.
-The apps that you get are also not as great as default apps on other DEs.
+The apps you get are not as great as the default apps on other DEs.

 This is best for older hardware that’s getting slow, but if your hardware isn’t on the verge of death, you should try on the ones mentioned below.